Mr. C is a 35-year-old man who comes to your outpatient office complaining of 1 day of diarrhea.

 Noninfectious diarrhea is recognized by the lack of constitutional symptoms.
 Infectious diarrhea that presents with large volume (often watery) stool, constitutional symptoms, nausea and vomiting, and often abdominal cramps can be categorized as gastroenteritis.
 Infectious colitis presents with fever, tenesmus, and dysentery (stools with blood and mucus).
 Many organisms can cause both gastroenteritis and inflammatory diarrhea.

 Medications and other ingestible substances (some with osmotic effect)

 Sorbitol (gum, mints, pill fillers)

 Selective serotonin reuptake inhibitor antidepressants

 Caliciviruses (Norovirus, formally Norwalk virus)

 Infectious diarrhea: inflammatory colitis

 The first symptom the patient noted was a poor appetite while eating breakfast.
 He was unable to finish his usual cup of coffee and a bowl of cereal.
 During his 20-minute drive to work he developed nausea and diaphoresis.
 Upon arriving at work he developed low-grade fever, abdominal cramping, and vomiting.
 Over the next 12 hours, diarrhea developed.
 He describes the stool being watery and brown without any blood.

 |At this point, what is the leading hypothesis, what are the active alternatives, and is there a must not miss diagnosis?
 Given this differential diagnosis, what tests should be ordered?|

 Mr. C seeks medical attention within about 24 hours of the onset of diarrhea.
-The pivotal points in his history are acute onset of symptoms over about 60 minutes, early predominance of nausea, and ...
+The pivotal points in his history are acute onset of symptoms over about 60 ...